zhi4chi2/software/software/git/manual/commit.md

 the commit has given you some output about itself:

 - which branch you committed to (master),
-- what SHA-1 checksum the commit has (d6d6248),
+- what SHA-1 checksum the commit has (0a111d2),
-- how many files were changed,
+- how many files were changed(2),
-- and statistics about lines added and removed in the commit.
+- and statistics about lines added(3) and removed in the commit.

 ## `git commit -v`